epistrephein/serverkit/recipes/python.md

 ### Update

-To update patch versions (e.g. from 3.13.5 to 3.13.6), simply follow the same installation steps as above.
+To update patch versions (e.g. from 3.13.5 to 3.13.6), simply follow the same installation steps as above (excluding the update-alternatives part).
 The `make altinstall` command will overwrite the existing files with the new version.

 When updating to a new minor version (e.g. from 3.12.4 to 3.13.6), you can keep multiple versions installed since binaries are versioned.